Claimants with conditional MOEL codes “A” or “B” can request to change the MOEL date

 which grants an explanation of Social Security program information and its outcome.

-when his or her record is in full work deductions.
+is in full work deductions.